chipster/chipster-openshift/k3s/prerequisites.md

 cd chipster-openshift/k3s
 ```

-From now on, please run all commands in this `k3s` directory unles told otherwise.
+From now on, please run all commands in this `k3s` directory unless told otherwise.

 ## Install Docker, K3s, Helm and other utils